VirmarSosa/Home_Sales/README.md

   - What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?

-  -What is the "view" rating for homes costing more than or equal to $350,000?
+  - What is the "view" rating for homes costing more than or equal to $350,000?